openmodelingfoundation/openmodelingfoundation.github.io/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] request reviewers (optional)
 - [ ] associate the PR with one or more issues using [references](https://help.github.com/en/github/writing-on-github/autolinked-references-and-urls#issues-and-pull-requests) (optional)

-If you are an external contributor you may not have permission to assign labels and reviewers during the pull request creation phase or after.
-If you don't have permission, don't worry someone else will label and request reviewers for you.
+If you are an external contributor you may not have permission to assign labels, projects or reviewers during the pull request creation phase or after.
+If you don't have permission, don't worry someone else will assign labels, projects and reviewers for you.